manalbehih/ManalB/README.md

 # Void Defect Detection for Extrusion-based Additive Manufacturing Using Machine Learning
 ### Manal Behih
 ## Introduction
-This is my Thesis for my Master's, under the supervision of Dr. Sheng with the University of Guelph.
+This is my Thesis for my Master's, under the supervision of Dr. Sheng Yang with the University of Guelph.
 ## Description
 The primary objective of this project is to develop a void detection algorithm leveraging 3 Optimization Techniques with the assistance of Reinforcement